EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Experiments

-There are currently many LoRA fine-tuning methods in both the natural and medical imaging domains.
-To verify the effectiveness of our designed RVLoRA for the endoscopic monocular depth estimation task, Table \ref{tablora} compares the results of different LoRA fine-tuning methods.
-It is evident that our RVLoRA achieves the best performance across all evaluation metrics, and strongly supports that the RVLoRA strategy, which introduces random vectors to scale the low-rank matrices, more effectively enhances the model's adaptability for endoscopic depth estimation compared to other LoRA methods.
+While various LoRA fine-tuning methods have been proposed across both natural and medical imaging domains, their efficacy varies.
+To verify the effectiveness of the designed RVLoRA for the endoscopic monocular depth estimation task, Table \ref{tablora} compares the results of different LoRA fine-tuning methods.
+It is evident that RVLoRA achieves the best performance across all evaluation metrics.
+This confirms that the RVLoRA strategy more effectively enhances the model's adaptability for endoscopic depth estimation compared to other LoRA methods.
+By introducing frozen random vectors to scale the low-rank matrices, the model is compelled to learn essential, scale-robust features rather than overfitting to specific training scales, thereby yielding optimal performance.
 Specific to the random vectors therein, the initialization method also impacts the results.
-Table \ref{tablora} showcases the results of different initialization methods for the random vectors $a$ and $b$ in RVLoRA.
+Table \ref{tablora} showcases the results of the ablation study on different initialization methods for the random vectors $a$ and $b$ in RVLoRA.
 It demonstrates the effectiveness of Kaiming Uniform initialization compared to Uniform and Kaiming Normal initialization methods for frozen scaling parameters.
+Further experiments are conducted to verify which specific layer in the transformer block is most effective for applying RVLoRA.
+The results in Table \ref{tablora} show that placing the RVLoRA at MLP layers can effectively learn image features with a minimal number of trainable parameters and achieve the best depth estimation.

+It was noted that in the direct comparison between LoRA methods, the performance gain of our RVLoRA over standard LoRA was marginal.
+However, the primary motivation for introducing random vectors in RVLoRA was specifically to enhance the model's generalization and its ability to adapt to scale variations in unseen environments.
+To validate this, a cross-dataset evaluation was conducted, testing the models trained on the SCARED dataset and directly applying them to the SERV-CT and EndoNeRF datasets.
+As shown in Table \ref{tabpretrainedlora}, RVLoRA significantly outperforms LoRA on both datasets, confirming that our fine-tuning strategy provides superior scene adaptability and robustness.

+Tables \ref{tabrankablation} and \ref{tabresdscablation} further evaluate the impact of the RVLoRA rank and the number of inserted Res-DSC modules.
+By varying the rank while fixing the Res-DSC number to 4, it is observed that rank = 4 achieves the best overall performance, whereas lower or higher ranks lead to inferior results.
+Similarly, when adjusting the number of Res-DSC modules with a fixed rank of 4, uniformly inserting 4 Res-DSC modules into the 12 transformer blocks of the encoder yields the optimal performance.
+Accordingly, the number of Res-DSC modules and the RVLoRA rank are both set to 4 in the final model.

+Table \ref{tabmasklossweight} further evaluates the sensitivity of the mask-guided loss weight $\lambda_{mes} $.
+The results show that $\lambda = 0.003 $ achieves the best overall performance across most metrics, while smaller or larger weights lead to slight performance degradation.
+This trend indicates a moderate sensitivity to the loss weight, with performance varying smoothly rather than drastically across different settings.
+This confirms that the selected weight provides the best performance in our final model.

-\subsection{Pose Estimation}
+\subsection{Pose estimation}